rkuenzi-epfl/Wnder/summaries/sprint8.md

 This week I finished my attributed tasks which were to implement some logic for the UI and my task from last week.

 However I did not manage my time correctly this week.
-I was waiting for Aloïs works to have some support and general direction for the visual but it leads me to a rush on the last day.
+I was waiting for Aloïs works to have some support and general direction for the visual but it leads me to a rush on the last day last day.

 Next time, I will not hesitate to use dummy setup to begin my tasks earlier and also to work on multiple PR if possible to avoid dead time.

 ## Nicolas

-This week, I finished implementing the local database backend and testing it.

-However, my PR wasn't merged until Wednesday, as it wasn't reviewed until them.
-It led to some problems as some people were waiting on it to implement their own features.

-Next time, I will make sure that my code is merged as soon as possible once it's finished.

 ## Pablo